delphicventurescode/konsentrik/README.md

 ## 📂 Installation and Running

 Simply download the GitHub repo and open index.html in a browser.
+The code can run in a browser itself.

-(x) A Flask based app has also been created but it has not been tested.
+(+) A Flask based app has also been created but it has not been tested.

+**[ UPDATE OF MARCH 9, 2026 ]**

+The Flask based app has also been tested.

 ## 📂 Project Structure